Polyhedral distortions and unusual magnetic order in spinel FeMn$_{2}$O$_{4}$: INTRODUCTION

-FeMn$_{2}$O$_{4}$ is one of the spinel oxides involving distinct magnetic cations at the A and B sites.\cite{BOUCHER1969,BRABERS1971} It has been well documented that Mn$^{2+}$ cations mainly occupy the tetrahedral A site, whereas Mn$^{3+}$ and Fe$^{3+} $ cations share the octahedral B site, based on M\"{o}ssbauer\cite{Tanaka1963}, x-ray absorption spectroscopy and magnetic circular dichroism measurements\cite{Lee2008}.
-In this sense, FeMn$_{2}$O$_{4}$ should be written as Mn$_{A}$(MnFe)$_{B}$O$_{4}$.
-FeMn$_{2}$O$_{4}$ shows a cubic-to-tetragonal structural transition at $\sim$ 520-600 K, depending strongly on the composition and/or a shift of the cation distribution\cite{BRABERS1971}.
-In contrast, the two magnetic transition temperatures have been reported to be less sensitive to the sample preparation conditions, with $T_{N1}\sim$ 373-390 K and $T_{N2}\sim$ 50-75 K, respectively\cite{BOUCHER1969,Nepal2018}.
-According to an early neutron diffraction experiment\cite{BOUCHER1969}, two noncollinear FI orders were proposed at $T_{N1}$ and $T_{N2}$.
-However, the noncollinear FI order in the high temperature region ($T_{N2}<T<T_{N1}$) is unusual.
-Furthermore, the proposed ground-state magnetic structure in $T<T_{N2}$ was very complicated with a low magnetic space group $C2'/m'$ derived from a monoclinic structure: 1).
-The A-site moment does not point to any high symmetry axis but an angle 172$^{\rm o}$ to the [100]$_{T}$ direction in the tetragonal notation; 2).
-The octahedral B site is divided into 4 magnetic sublattices with different canting angles.
-All these features in the proposed magnetic structure as the ground state are surprising given that the crystal structure has a much higher tetragonal symmetry of $I4_{1}/amd$\cite{BOUCHER1969,BRABERS1971,Nepal2018}.
-Note that only a couple of low-\textit{Q} nuclear or magnetic peaks were collected in that experiment\cite{BOUCHER1969}, leaving the possibility that there are other possible magnetic structures to be considered.
-In addition, it remains an open yet very important question if there exists a correlation between magnetism, lattice and distortions of tetrahedra and/or octahedra in FeMn$_{2}$O$_{4}$.
+FeMn$_{2}$O$_{4}$ is one of the spinel oxides involving distinct magnetic cations at the A and B sites.\cite{BOUCHER1969,BRABERS1971} It has been well documented from M\"{o}ssbauer\cite{Tanaka1963}, x-ray absorption spectroscopy and magnetic circular dichroism measurements\cite{Lee2008}that Mn$^{2+}$ cations mainly occupy the A site, whereas Mn$^{3+}$ and Fe$^{3+} $ cations share the B site.
+In this sense, FeMn$_{2}$O$_{4}$ should be written as Mn$_{A}$(MnFe)$_{B}$O$_{4}$\cite{Tanaka1963,Lee2008}.
+FeMn$_{2}$O$_{4}$ shows a cubic-to-tetragonal structural transition temperatures between 520 and 623 K with a strong dependence on the stoichiometry, cation distribution, or the degree of inversion\cite{BRABERS1971,Nepal2018}.
+Our previous neutron diffraction work at high temperatures detected a peak splitting showing a structural transition at $\sim$ 600 K.\cite{Nepal2018} On the other hand, the two magnetic transition temperatures have been reported to be less sensitive to the sample preparation conditions, with $T_{N1}\sim$ 373-400 K and $T_{N2}\sim$ 50-75 K, respectively\cite{BOUCHER1969,Nepal2018}.
+According to an early neutron diffraction experiment\cite{BOUCHER1969}, a collinear or noncollinear magnetic order can occur in $T_{N2}<T<T_{N1}$ but it must be a noncollinear order below $T_{N2}$.
+The proposed ground-state magnetic order was very complicated with a low-symmetry magnetic space group $C2'/m'$ derived from a monoclinic space group $C2/m$ with the following characteristics: (1).
+The A-site moment does not point along any high symmetry axis, instead forming an angle of 172$^{\rm o}$ to the [100]$_{T}$ direction in the tetragonal notation; (2).
+The B site is divided into 4 magnetic sublattices with different canting angles.
+Given that the crystal structure is tetragonal with a much higher symmetry $I4_{1}/amd$\cite{BOUCHER1969,BRABERS1971,Nepal2018} than this magnetic space group, this leaves the possibility of considering other more symmetric magnetic ground-state structures.
+In addition, it remains an open yet very important question in FeMn$_{2}$O$_{4}$ if there exists a correlation between magnetism, lattice and tetrahedral/octahedral distortions.